 Kentucky Academic Standards

-This collection of OPTIONAL tasks introduce students to promote active learning by engaging students with career specific skills, knowledge and/or tasks of their choice.
+This collection of OPTIONAL tasks introduce students to the 16 Career Clusters and promote active learning by engaging them with career specific skills, knowledge and/or tasks of their choice.

 INDIVIDUAL EXPLORATORY TASKS